lSoleyl/language-practice/README.md

 The project is a Zoneless angular projects, which uses ngrx for state management, and makes use of `NgComponentOutlet` for displaying the different kinds of tasks.

+You can check out a live version of this project [here](https://lsoleyl.de/language-practice/).
+The tasks are stored in the local storage of the browser.
+You can run the project in the locally provide `micro-ws` webserver, which supports persisting the created tasks to a tasks.json file to not lose all tasks when clearing the browser storage.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.10.